pycom/pycom-micropython-sigfox/docs/library/machine.rst

    varies by hardware (so use substring of a full value if you expect a short ID).
 In some MicroPython ports, ID corresponds to the network MAC address.

+   Hint: use :mod:`binascii`.hexlify() to convert the byte string to the much used hexadecimal form.

 .. only:: port_wipy

     .. function:: time_pulse_us(pin, pulse_level, timeout_us=1000000)